What are ticks?

 Ticks are parasites that feed on the blood of people and animals by attaching themselves to the outside of their host's body.
 They are not insects but rather arachnids.
 They lack wings and the ability to fly.
 Ticks have oval bodies that swell after feeding, and adults having eight legs.

 These pests feed on various hosts, including mice, squirrels, deer, rats, groundhogs, skunks, dogs, cats, and people.
 Ticks have a four-stage life cycle and require a new host to feed on at each stage of development.
-They are a common yet unwanted sight on our North Carolina properties.
+They are a common yet unwanted sight on our North Carolina business properties as well as our area homes.

 One of the most common species in our area is the deer tick.
 Deer ticks have brownish-orange bodies and distinctive dark-colored legs.
 They got their name because they regularly feed on white-tailed deer.